 Now, you are ready to use modules to added new features to your Android Nougat device.
-In the Installer app, swipe from the left-edge of the screen to bring up the menu.
-Then select “Download” option.
+In the Installer app, swipe from the left edge of the screen to bring up the menu.
+Then select the “Download” option.

 This is where you can easily download all the available Xposed Modules available directly from the repository.